Travel with kids can be overwhelming. Here’s how to enjoy a family trip without walking through it in a sleep-deprived daze.

 #3 — Create a Familiar Space

-Bring as much as you can to recreate your child’s sleep space at home: their favorite lovie, a nightlight, a blanket, even just their pillowcase.
+Bring as much as you can to recreate your child’s sleep space at home: their favorite lovie, a nightlight, a blanket, their pillow and pillowcase, or their favorite book.
 Create a space in your hotel room that’s all theirs for sleep and try to wall it off from the rest of the room as much as possible.

 #4 — Create Sleep Space Separation